sabhcode/SymfonyStartSetup/README.md

 # SymfonyStartSetup by @sabhcode

-Hey there, 👋

-Want to get started with Symfony? 🚀
+ Hey there, want to get started with Symfony? 🚀👋

 📢 Here's a simple tutorial:

+# 1️⃣ Install PHP
+Before we begin, make sure you have PHP installed.
+You can download and install PHP from PHP's official website.

+# 2️⃣ Install Composer
+Once PHP is installed, you'll need Composer, a PHP package manager.
+You can download and install Composer from Composer's official website.

+# 3️⃣ Install Scoop
+If you're using Windows and want to simplify various development tool installations, you can use Scoop as a package manager.
+Download and install Scoop from Scoop's official website.

-# 1️⃣  Open your code editor 💻
+# 4️⃣ Open your code editor 💻

-→ VS Code, IntelliJ, ect..
+→ VS Code, IntelliJ, etc.

-# 2️⃣  Clone the repository with the following command:
+# 5️⃣ Clone the repository with :
 → git clone https://github.com/sabhcode/SymfonyStartSetup.git

-# 3️⃣  Install Symfony dependencies with the following command:
+# 6️⃣ Install Symfony dependencies with :
 → composer install

-# 4️⃣  Check Symfony requirements with the following command:
+# 7️⃣ Check Symfony requirements with :
 → symfony check:requirements

+ # #️⃣ You're all set! 🎉
+You've successfully set up Symfony for your development environment.
+Happy coding!